 In any event, the use of federal government power to restrict the power of wealth and promote economic equality would have shocked him.
 In the practical context that matters to us now, how to use federal legislative power—the basis of all real progress for equality in the 20th century — Jefferson would have opposed policies that Alexandria Ocasio-Cortez is promoting for the 21st.
 Despite his own over-the-top use of presidential power to expand the nation, Jefferson’s antidote to what he viewed as the monarchical, money-oriented, war-mongering Court-Party tyranny that he associated with Hamilton was all old-school Country-Party: a lean, austerely funded federal government, with no public debt, no central banking, near-zero taxes, and power and sovereignty focused on the state legislatures.
 In 1800, the year he first took the office, he advanced this idea: “The true theory of our Constitution is that the states are independent as to everything within themselves, and united as to everything respecting foreign nations.”
 In other moods, he must have known that was a bizarre reading of the Constitution even in his own day.
 Today, thanks to progress in democracy brought about by radical, anti-Jeffersonian changes to the Constitution made after the Civil War, it’s gibberish.

 Jefferson’s conservative views of the federal government made it hard for him to do anything with presidential power — or at least to do anything without feeling really bad about it.
 So he never got the country where he said he wanted to get it.
 He could buy the Louisiana territory only via a big, new public debt he loathed.
 He talked about building a national infrastructure, but he couldn’t bring it about, because such infrastructure crosses state lines, and he recoiled from dictating to state governments.
 The Congresses during his and Madison’s administrations rejected the pleas of the ardent Jeffersonian treasury secretary Albert Gallatin, who did incredible work in whittling down federal spending.
-Gallatin wanted to keep the central bank going, impose reasonable taxation, and build a contingency fund in case of war, but no, that sounded Hamiltonian and monarchical, so when war with England came — Jefferson had now caught war fever — the country fell into economic crisis.
+Gallatin wanted to keep the central bank going, impose reasonable taxation, and build a contingency fund in case of war, but no, that sounded Hamiltonian and monarchical, so when war with England came — both Jefferson and Madison, along with Congress, had caught war fever — the country fell into economic crisis.
 After sixteen years of the Jefferson and Madison presidencies, taxation came back in full, desperate swing, the supposedly unconstitutional bank was reopened, and despite all of Gallatin’s work the public debt swelled to proportions far greater than when Jefferson first took over.
-The issue of economic equality was dissolved in national chaos, caused by ideology in conflict with the realities of governing.
+The issue of economic equality was dissolved in national chaos, caused by an ideology in conflict with the realities of governing.

 In that context, Jefferson’s sometime musings about bettering the poverty of French peasants can be hard to take seriously.
 I think spending 200 years looking to Jefferson for alternatives to Hamiltonianism is what’s really messed up our civics.